 Chief People Officer

-Ms. Munmun Chowdhury is the Chief People Officer of BRAC International.
-She was most recently the global HR generalist in CARE USA (based in Bangladesh) where she accomplished amongst other things, talent reviews for 13 country offices, led the HR network of CARE in Asia and Middle-East and developed policy guidelines for an empowered and equitable workforce.
-Prior to that, she was Regional Human Resources Business Partner for Asia Region at CARE USA.
+Munmun Salma Chowdhury is the chief people officer of BRAC International.
+Before joining BRAC, she was the global HR generalist in CARE USA (based in Bangladesh), covering 13 countries in Asia and the Middle East.
+She led the HR network of CARE in Asia and the Middle East, developed policy guidelines for an empowered and equitable workforce, and led the female leadership programme of CARE in Asia.
+Prior to that, she was the regional human resources business partner for Asia at CARE USA.

-Ms. Chowdhury has worked in many senior positions during her career, spanning 21 years including General Manager-HRD, Programme Coordinator, Education and several other positions at CARE Bangladesh, Unity of Social and Human Action (USHA) and Association for Development Agencies of Bangladesh.
-She holds a Masters and PhD in Psychology from University of Dhaka.
+Prior to that, Ms Chowdhury served as the general manager of HRD, programme coordinator of education, and held several other positions at CARE Bangladesh.
+She also worked for Unity for Social and Human Action and the Association for Development Agencies of Bangladesh.
+Ms Chowdhury holds a master’s and PhD in psychology from the University of Dhaka.

 Nanda Dulal Saha

 Internal Audit, BRAC and BRAC International